asymworks/AirQualityESP/README.md

 ## Software Configuration

+> **Warning**
+> The MQTT messages that Home Assistant uses to auto-discover this sensor are bigger than the maximum buffer size
+> defined in the AdaFruit MQTT Library.
+In order for auto-discovery to work, you must find and change the `MAXBUFFERSIZE`
+> constant in the `Adafruit_MQTT.h` file and set it to a larger value like `500`.
+Migrating to the PubSub library may
+> fix this, and is under investigation.

 The `config.cpp-sample` file should be copied and renamed to `config.cpp`, and the following settings filled in (these sensitive values should not be stored in source control):

 ```cpp